-Global News: CICC CEO on new Saskatchewan vape regulations
+Global News: CICC CEO on New Saskatchewan Vape Regulations

 In an attempt to curb its high rate of youth vaping, Saskatchewan recently introduced new measures.
 One measure coming into force on September 1 is a ban on the sale of vape flavours, with the exception of tobacco, mint, and menthol, anywhere but in licensed specialty vape stores.